curl/everything-curl/http/https.md

 integrity by the use of TLS.

-See the [Using TLS](usingcurl-tls.md) section for in-depth details on how to modify and tweak the TLS details in a HTTPS transfer.
+See the [Using TLS](usingcurl-tls.md) section for in-depth details on how to modify and tweak the TLS details in an HTTPS transfer.